lxth0rz/data_engineer_test/README.md

 ### Possible Improvements

-- There is a chance just data can be extracted directly from an endpoint.
+- There is a chance that data can be extracted directly from an endpoint.
+I didn't digg much further.
 ![image](https://user-images.githubusercontent.com/7511696/213869937-6d676c94-190b-499f-9e15-50916f6e9406.png)

-- Regular expressions required further improvments.
+- Regular expressions require further improvements to handle more cases.

+- ~~Refactoring the `_extracting_data` function.~~ Done Perfectly!

-- Refactoring the `_extracting_data` function.
+- Refactoring the `_post_processing` function.
+   - Change the post-processing of the fields to be using their types rather than their names.

+- ~~Move all the Xpaths to a config file.~~~ Done Perfectly!

+- Finding any remanining hardcoded strings in the script that could be moved in a config file.